turco082/mercadoserach/README.md

 Dagger 2 is used for dependency injection.

-Glide is used for image loading and Timber for logging.
+Glide is used for image loading.

 A sample app consist of 3 screens: Splash, list of products and product details.